centreon/centreon-documentation/en/alerts-notifications/manage-alerts.md

 to saturate the CPU use of all the virtual machines.
 It is necessary to program recurrent Downtime periods on the services concerned to avoid receiving notifications from 20h00 to midnight.

-> The Downtime periods are taken into account in the calculation of the availability ratio of the resource in the menu: "Dashboard".
+> The Downtime periods are taken into account in the calculation of the availability ratio of the resource in the menu: @TODO@"Dashboard".

 #### Practice